jxtngx/lightning-lab/README.md

 `setup.py` `setup.cfg` `pyproject.toml` and `MANIFEST.ini` assist with packaging the Python project.

 `.pre-commit-config.yaml` is required by pre-commit to install its git-hooks.

-### Source Module

-The intent of the source module - `lightning_pod/` - is as follows:

-`lightning_pod.cli` contains code for the command line interface built with click.

-`lightning_pod.core` contains code for Lightning Module and Trainer.

-`lightning_pod.fabric` contains MixIns, Hooks, and utilities.

-`lightning_pod.pipeline` contains code for data acquistion and preprocessing, building a TorchDataset, and LightningDataModule.

-`lightning_pod.components` contains Lightning Flows and Works grouped by purpose for cohesion.

-`lightning_pod.pages` contains code for data apps. `pages` is borrowed from React project concepts.

 ## Base Requirements and Extras